teloscube/decaf-client-haskell/README.md

 # DECAF API Client Suite For Haskell

-A Haskell client library to DECAF API and a small application demonstrating library usage and providing some utilities useful working with DECAF instances.
+A Haskell client library to DECAF API and a small application demonstrating library usage and providing some utilities for working with DECAF instances.

 > **TODO:** Provide full README.

 ## Command-line Application

 ### Installation

+If you are not on Nix and have installed Stack:

 ```sh
 stack install